Arsh2232/bulk_rename/README.md

 # bulk_rename
- a program that renames multiple files In a folder
+ a program that renames multiple files In a folder. uses import os for operating with the operating system